(When the page opens, right click and save it.)

 What about kids?

 The whole family is part of the Missional Community.
 That includes the kids.
 Bring your kids with you and allow them to participate in various elements of the group.
-The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching their parents.
+The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching and going with their parents.

-Each group has the freedom to decide exactly what to do with their own kids.
+Each Missional Community has the freedom to decide exactly what to do with their own kids.
 Some elements may be great for kids to be part of.
 Others maybe not so much.
 It may also change from week to week.
 Exactly how to handle kids is up to the group to decide, and the group leader will help facilitate this decision.

 Who can be involved?